#ResistTrumpTuesdays: Protect Our Protections on Valentine’s Day

 President Donald Trump and his Republican-controlled Congress are getting ready to kill off our public “Dodd-Frank” protections passed after the financial crash, including killing or maiming the Consumer Financial Protection Bureau (CFPB).
 Our lawmakers need to hear from us so they can know how we feel about that.
 So the #ResistTrumpTuesdays movement is urging them to “Make a Date” to hold town hall meetings with their constituents.

-The next congressional recess will run from February 18 to the 26.
+The next congressional recess will run from February 18-26.
 Senators and representatives typically use that time away from Washington, D.C. to hold local “town hall” meetings with their constituents.
 But this year, many Republicans will be dodging this responsibility because they don’t want to hear what We the People have to say about what they have been up to in the last few weeks — and they don’t want to hear what we have to say about they have been doing and planning.

 Valentine’s Day ‘Let’s Make a Date’ Rallies